Performance Bounds for Quantum Feedback Control: Extensions

 \subsection{Mixed initial states}

 The relaxation of Assumption \ref{asmpt:initial_purity} to mixed initial quantum states is possible at the expense of introducing additional conservatism.
-In particular, \eqref{sosHJB} furnishes valid bounds when replacing the set of pure quantum states $B$ by $\bar{B} =\{ \rho \in \mathbb{C}^{n\times n} : \rho^* = \rho, \trace{\rho} = 1, \trace{\rho^2} \leq 1\}$.
-This modification potentially introduces additional conservatism as $\bar{B}$ is a strict superset of the set of mixed quantum states, however, allows for the consideration of problems where the initial distribution $\nu_0$ is supported on mixed quantum states as well.
+For initially mixed quantum states, \eqref{subHJB} characterizes valid bounds when the constraints are enforced on the set of all mixed quantum states

+As $\bar{B}$ can be represented by finitely many polynomial inequality constraints (by Sylvester's criterion), the resultant problem in principle admits valid sum-of-squares restrictions analogous to \eqref{sosHJB}.
+However, these restrictions are impractical.
+They rely on the reformulation of the positivity requirement of a mixed quantum state in terms of the non-negativity of all its principal minors.
+The large number and high degree of these polynomial inequalities render the corresponding sum-of-squares restrictions expensive to solve.
+A more practical approach is to impose the constraints in \eqref{subHJB} instead on a simpler closed basic semialgebraic overapproximation of $\bar{B}$; for example,

+This modification potentially introduces additional conservatism as $\tilde{B}$ is a strict superset of $\bar{B}$ but leads to more practical sum-of-squares restrictions.
+Note that the restriction $\tilde{B}$ can be refined flexibly by imposing additional constraints of the form $\psi^* \rho \psi \geq 0$ for any number of fixed state vectors $\psi \in \mathbb{C}^n$.